We visited one church 6 times over the course of 3 months since our move to our new place in Florida.

 - Do you have anything that addresses specifically the subject of assimilation of new members into the church family?

 - We have an old lady that insists on hugging all the new people who come to church.
-Is this good/bad.
+Is this good/bad?
 How to address this?
-Some members thinks this repels new people.
+Some members think this repels new people.
 Help!

-- Is the gathering only for new visitors, or any congregants?
-Specific members turn to stay?
+- Is the gathering only for new visitors or any congregants?

-- What’s the best way to identify a new guest (besides visual observation)?
+- What’s the best way to identify a new guest?

 I want to share insights I’ve gained over the last 15 years to help you plan to help some of your visitors move towards regular attendance.